ypk4/Order-Management-Engine/README.md

 ## A Simple REST API

 The API currently accepts JSON from client.
-On receiving true JSON, it prints the content of JSON at server side and then sends an JSON acknowldgement 'ack' to client with {'success':'true'}.
+On receiving true JSON, it prints the content of JSON at server side and then sends a JSON acknowledgement 'ack' to client with {'success':'true'}.

 You need to install [Flask](http://flask.pocoo.org/) and [requests](http://docs.python-requests.org/en/master/):
 ```